devcybiko/glstools/README.md

 ## run: function (cmd) : String

 Runs the `bash` command on the supplied `cmd` and returns the results from `stdout` as one long string.
-(NOTE: You and use `.split(\n)` to break the results into an array of lines).
+(NOTE: You and use `.split()` to break the results into an array of lines).
 Also, if there is an error `stderr` is returned instead without warning.
 You'll have to somehow parse the returned string to determine if things went well or not

 ## Usage